adus-hash/Pets-Brawl-game/README.md

     -Price_for_upgrade - sqrt(Pet_HP) * 2 + (Pet_attack_MIN + Pet_attack_MAX) / 2.88

-4. Use elixirs on pets - If pet drink elixir, then pet gain some additionall abillities.
+4. Use elixirs on pets - If pet drink elixir, then pet gain some additionall abillities, their effect is for two cycles.
 List of all elixirs and their effects:

     -Heal - increase healing 12-25%